tposney/midi-qol/README.md

 * critical damage modifier, defaults to Alt/Meta.
 * fast-forward key (turn any attack or damage roll into a fast-forwarded or disable auto fast-forward if set) advantage+disadvantage.

-If you have speed item rolls enabled **Caps-Lock** behaves as if advantage & disadvantage are both pressed, which will invert the fast forward automation setting for rolls.
+If you have speed item rolls enabled **Caps-Lock** behaves as if advantage & disadvantage are both pressed, which will invert the fast-forward automation setting for rolls.

 If you assign a key multiple meanings the behaviour is going to be confusing at best.